Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Problem Statement and Preliminaries

 \subsection{Bicycle Model of a Car in the Frenet Frame}

 {The state of the car in Frenet frame is given by the vector $x=\left[s, \eta, \phi, v_x, v_y, r, \delta, \tau \right]^\top$, where $s, \eta,$ and $\phi$ denote the progress, lateral distance and heading with respect to the reference path denoted by $\gamma $, as illustrated in Figure~\ref{fig:img4}.
 The car's center of gravity is denoted by $C$ and its projection onto $\gamma$ with $P$.
 The tangent to $\gamma$ in $P$ is denoted with $t$, and the line parallel to the axis of the car that passes through $P$ with $p$.
 The progress $s$ of the car is defined as the arc length of the section of $\gamma$ between its initial point and $P$.
 The lateral distance $\eta$ is equal to the distance between $C$ and $P$, while the heading angle $\phi$ is defined as the directed angle between $t$ and $p$.
 Longitudinal and lateral velocities, $v_x$ and $v_y$, are defined along the car axis and its normal, respectively, while $r$ denotes the angular velocity.
 The steering angle $\delta$ is defined as the orientation of the front wheel and $\tau$ is the drivetrain input.
-The Cartesian state of the car is given by $x^c=\left[x_c, y_c, \psi, v_x, v_y, r, \delta, \tau \right]^\top$, where $x_c, y_c$ and $\psi$ correspond to the Cartesian coordinates of the car's center of mass and the yaw angle of the car. }
+The Cartesian state of the car is given by $x^c=\left[p_x, p_y, \psi, v_x, v_y, r, \delta, \tau \right]^\top$, where $p_x, p_y$ and $\psi$ correspond to the Cartesian coordinates of the center of mass and the yaw angle of the car.
+Note that the Cartesian and Frenet state of the car only differ in the first three dimensions, while the remaining ones are shared. }

 The car dynamics in the Frenet frame is given by